ulasciftcioglu/Prediction-of-Brain-Region-from-Physiology/README.md

 ## Outputs
 	- Text and tabular displays in steps of the notebook (such as size of data, preprocessing results, performance of models etc.)
-	- 2 figure files saved as image files (png format) to the "tmp" folder of Google Drive
+	- 2 figure files saved as image files (png format) to the Google Colab directory

 ## Libraries Used
 Tensorflow, scikit-learn, statsmodels,pandas,numpy, matplotlib, plotly, os, allensdk, hypopt